Recipe by Kristi Catalani

 I feel bad to be rating a recipe so low but there are some pretty big problems with this one.
 First, please be aware that the recipe calls for self-rising flour, not all-purpose.
 I did not notice this until after mixing it all together and realizing there was no baking powder or baking soda in the recipe!
 I managed to mix in a tsp. of baking powder at the end before baking but ideally it should be added with the dry ingredients.
 I believe 3 cups of pumpkin puree is too much.
 All I had on hand was a 15 oz. can and it was plenty.
 Also, there is no baking time indicated!
 It just says to bake it till done.
 I baked mine till a toothpick came out clean (approx. 55-60 min.) but the texture towards the middle of the cake was a little too dense and almost undercooked so I think it could have used a bit more time in the oven or maybe that is just the texture of this cake.
 I really wanted to like it for a Fall recipe but it needs some fine tuning.

 Wonderful, fabulous, superb, and every other splendiferous adjective you can come up with!
 I used cooked, mashed sweet potatoes in place of the pumpkin because they were $.25 a pound today.
 Laced the cake with 2 Tb of rum and added 2 tsp ginger.
 Note about self rising flour: measure 2 cups all purpose flour, and remove 1 tablespoon (either discard that Tb or return it back to the flour bag.)
 To the remaining scant 2 cups of flour, add 1 tablespoon baking powder and 1/2 tsp salt.
 Voila!
 Your own self rising flour.
-Just to set the record straight it is true that there is no baking time specified in the actual directions (which is the logical place where most people look.)
-It took 70 minutes in my recently calibrated oven to get a clean toothpick with only a few, tiny crumbs clinging.
+Baking took 70 minutes in my recently calibrated oven to get a clean toothpick with only a few, tiny crumbs clinging.
 Made the glaze with 1 Tb Tortuga Gold rum and replaced the milk with orange juice, adding a half tsp freshly grated orange zest.
-The orange imparted subtle counterpoint to the spices and gave a fresh taste.
+The orange imparted subtle counterpoint to the spices and gave a fresh, bright taste.
 This cake bakes up nice and high for a stunning presentation.
 It's an impressive cake for important events, like big holiday parties or family gatherings.
 Your baking skills will be impossible to deny if you make this one.
 It's a show-stopper for sure, and as super moist and delectable as it was beautiful to look at.
 Thank you for an outstanding holiday recipe!

 My family loved this cake.
 I like recipes specifically for my Bundt cake pan because a little dusting of powdered sugar dusting will do when you want to cut back on calories or just lighten it up.
 The glaze is delicious if you want to go all the way.
 This is now a permanent part of my holiday recipe collection because it is so easy to take to the bake sale or holiday dinner.
 When I take this cake out I make sure to substitute orange extract, dried or fresh orange peel, OR vanilla extract for the rum.